Accounting Units 1 and 2

 Have you ever wanted to start your own business and make money?

 Well, before this can happen, you need to have a sound understanding of accounting.
-Accounting Units 1 and 2 at DECV has you covered.
+Accounting Units 1 and 2 at VSV has you covered.

 These Units focus on the establishment of a small business and the accounting and financial management of a business, as well as extending the accounting process from a service business to that of a sole proprietor of a single activity trading business.

-In Unit 2, students develop their knowledge of the accounting process for sole proprietors operating a trading business, with a focus on inventory, accounts receivable, accounts payable and non-current assets.
-Students use manual processes and ICT, including spreadsheets, to prepare historical and budgeted accounting reports.
-Students analyse and evaluate the performance of the business relating to inventory, accounts receivable, accounts payable and non-current assets.
-They use relevant financial and other information to predict, budget and compare the potential effects of alternative strategies on the performance of the business.
-Using these evaluations, students develop and suggest to the owner strategies to improve business performance.
+In Unit 2, you will develop your knowledge of the accounting process for sole proprietors operating a trading business, with a focus on inventory, accounts receivable, accounts payable and non-current assets.
+You will use manual processes and ICT, including spreadsheets, to prepare historical and budgeted accounting reports.
+You will analyse and evaluate the performance of the business relating to inventory, accounts receivable, accounts payable and non-current assets.
+You will use relevant financial and other information to predict, budget and compare the potential effects of alternative strategies on the performance of the business.
+Using these evaluations, you will develop and suggest to the owner strategies to improve business performance.